Home Birth Safety

 Midwifery Community Standard of Care

 - Monitoring the physical, psychological, and social well-being of the woman or pregnant person throughout the childbearing cycle

 - Providing the woman or pregnant person with individualized education, counseling, and prenatal care, continuous hands on assistance during labor and delivery, and postpartum support

 - Minimizing technological interventions

 - Identifying and referring clients who require obstetrical attention

 As a Licensed Midwife, I follow the community standards of care: providing continuity of care, assessing a person’s contextual health and well-being, providing education on nutrition and exercise, and offering routine laboratory screening and testing in pregnancy.
 The prenatal period also offers a unique opportunity for midwives to make home visits and assess safety and well-being at home.
-As needed, midwives will refer clients to a medical provider if signs of complications develop.
+As needed, midwives will refer clients to a clinic or hospital-based provider if signs of complications develop.
 The Wisconsin Department of Safety and Professional Services lists the requirements for Licensed Midwives for referral and consultation with a physician.

 After the birth, the community standard is to continue to provide ongoing postpartum care and support until 6 weeks.
-This care includes weight checks, jaundice evaluations, lactation support, newborn screening, birth certificate filing and full guidance until the well-being of postpartum parent and baby is established.
-As always, midwives will refer clients to a physician if signs of complications develop.
+This care includes weight checks, jaundice evaluations, lactation support, newborn screening, birth certificate filing and full guidance until the well-being of postpartum mother or parent, and baby is established.
+As always, midwives will refer clients to a clinic or hospital-based provider if signs of complications develop.